Mostakimw/hire-techies/README.md

 # **Live Site** -> [HireTechies](https://hire-techies.netlify.app/)

-Find Your Next Tech Job: Discover Opportunities and Grow Your Career!

 # **Feature of this website**

 - A homepage that showing a banner related to finding job and some job category and a job features section that was showing some job data